 Bringing a broad portfolio of experience in higher education, government, law, and business to the position, Dr. Rooney has focused on consolidating the gains of recent years, strengthening Loyola’s position in areas such as sustainability, business, law, education, and social work and innovations in programs and delivery that anticipate trends in the market and society.
 She has helped guide the development of Arrupe College, an innovative two-year college on the Loyola campus that has received national acclaim for its educational success with low-income, first-generation college students.
 Working the National Conference of Catholic Bishops, she advocates on behalf of students and families to keep college affordable and accessible, and has engaged externally to build new and important relationships with religious and civic leadership in Chicago and with philanthropic and programmatic partners across the nation.

-Dr. Rooney has engaged Loyola even more deeply in the city and region in work that shapes the greater good.
-In keeping with the Jesuit mission of education as a deep stewardship of people and planet — all of God’s creation — she has continued to emphasize Loyola’s national leadership in environmental sustainability, social work, and in science and the humanities.
-Loyola health sciences professionals provide clinical services and wellness programs that address health inequities and improve lives.
+She has worked to engage Loyola even more deeply in the city and region in work that shapes the greater good.
+In keeping with the Jesuit mission of education as a deep stewardship of people and planet—all of God’s creation–she has continued to emphasize Loyola’s national leadership in sustainability, social work, and in science and the humanities.
+Loyola research drives innovation and breakthroughs.
+Loyola health sciences professionals provide clinical services and wellness programs to address health inequities and improve lives.
 Loyola is a lead partner with Cardinal Cupich and the Archdiocese of Chicago’s antiviolence initiatives.
-Every year, Loyola students and faculty provide over one million hours of service and pro bono professional services to people in need around the globe.

 Dr. Rooney holds a Bachelor of Science with a finance concentration from Boston University School of Management, a Juris Doctor from Suffolk University Law School, a Master of Laws in taxation from Boston University School of Law, and a Doctor of Education in higher education management from the University of Pennsylvania.